Phil Ochs: Early life

-As a teenager, Ochs was recognized as a talented clarinet player; in an evaluation, one music instructor wrote: "You have exceptional musical feeling and the ability to transfer it on your instrument is abundant."
+As a teen, Phil Ochs was recognized as a talented clarinet player; in an evaluation, one music instructor wrote: "You have exceptional musical feeling and the ability to transfer it on your instrument is abundant."
 His musical skills allowed him to play clarinet with the orchestra at the Capital University Conservatory of Music in Ohio, where he rose to the status of principal soloist before he was 16.
-Although Ochs played classical music, he soon became interested in other sounds he heard on the radio, such as early rock icons Buddy Holly and Elvis Presley and country music artists including Faron Young, Ernest Tubb, Hank Williams Sr., and Johnny Cash.
-Ochs also spent a lot of time at the movies.
-His mother did not want to hire a babysitter and instead gave her sons money to spend at the theatre.
-While living in Far Rockaway, the brothers saw five to six films each week, as there were three theaters in town.
-He especially liked big screen heroes such as John Wayne and Audie Murphy.
-Later on, he developed an interest in movie rebels, including Marlon Brando and James Dean.
+Although Ochs played classical music, he soon became interested in other music sounds he heard on the radio, such as early rock icons (Buddy Holly and Elvis Presley) and country artists (Merle Haggard, Faron Young, Ernest Tubb, Hank Williams, and Johnny Cash).

+Ochs also spent a lot of time at the movies while living in Far Rockaway, as there were three theaters in town.
+Because his mother did not want to hire a babysitter, she instead gave her sons money and the brothers saw five to six films each week.
+He especially liked big screen heroes (John Wayne and Audie Murphy) and later developed an interest in movie rebels (Marlon Brando and James Dean).